ScoutmasterBucky/ScoutmasterBucky/site/other-awards/Whitewater-Rafting-BSA/index.md

 <div class="Ta(c) Pt(1em)--s">

-![Whitewater Rafting BSA Award]({{imageSmb}}) **Note:** *Swimsuit / swim trunks emblem - The Whitewater Rafting BSA patch is NOT worn on the uniform or the sash; it is worn on the left side of the swimsuit / swim trunks*
+![Whitewater Rafting BSA Award]({{imageSmb}})
+<p>Swimsuit / swim trunks emblem - The Whitewater Rafting BSA patch is NOT worn on the uniform or the sash; it is worn on the left side of the swimsuit / swim trunks</p>
 </div>

 <div>